 For Summer term (May Graduation - August 20 ), general requests will be accepted starting February 15.

 Before or after-hours events are dependent on staff availability and will be charged per hour per staff member for any time outside of normal business hours.
-Charges will be based on hours of actual use, including set-up and clean-up times according to the following fee schedule:
+Charges will be based on hours of actual use, including set-up and clean-up times.
+Contact ArtStreet management for additional information.

 The University of Dayton policy on alcohol is consistent with that of the state law of Ohio.
 Ohio state law prohibits the sale of, or consumption of any alcoholic beverage by any person under the age of 21.
 Any event involving alcohol MUST be pre-approved by ArtStreet management.